dojo/widgets/README.md

 import Button, { ButtonProperties } from '@dojo/widgets/button/Button';
 ```

 Because each widget is a separate module, when you create a release build of your application, you will only include the widgets that you have explicitly imported.
+This allows us to make sure that the production build of your application only includes the widgets you use and is as small as possible.

 ## Features